Kedarnath Yatra 2020/ The New Kedarnath Trek

 Before Starting Your Journey at Haridwar/Rishikesh - Registration:

-If you are going on the Kedarnath yatra then you should plan it well in advance to avoid last minute delays.
+If you are going on the Kedarnath yatra then you should plan it well in advance to avoid last-minute delays.
 Earlier there was no per day limitation on the number of people visiting Kedarnath but after the June'13 disaster Govt had restricted the number of tourists going on the Kedarnath route to 1500 per day during Kedarnath yatra 2015.
-Govt is planning to open the registration for more than 5000 tourists per day for Kedarnath yatra 2019.
+But this year (2019) onwards, Govt has removed such restrictions & almost 9 lakh people visited Kedarnath Ji.

 There are two ways to get registered for Chardham yatra and Kedarnath yatra.
 You can either do registration directly at the registration counters or through online registration (limited seats).
 The Government has made counters at public places like railway stations, market places, near the bus stand in Haridwar and also at the Chardham Yatra terminal in Rishikesh.
 This terminal in Rishikesh is located at the compound of ISBT ( Inter State Bus Terminal).
 You have to go to the counter with a photo id ( not mandatory).
 When you reach the counter you have to specify for which Yatra you are going - Chardham Yatra, Do Dham Yatra, Ek Dham yatra, etc. It is better if you tell them the exact dates on which you are planning to visit the temples.
 They take your photo with a webcam and issue a trip card.
 You have to carry this card throughout the journey.

 When You Reach Guptkashi- Sitapur area/ Gaurikund to Kedarnath distance